MozillaReality/WebXR-emulator-extension/README.md

 Go to WebXR application page (for example, [Three.js examples](https://threejs.org/examples/?q=webvr#webvr_ballshooter)).
 You will find that you are available to enter immersive(VR) mode.

 Open "WebXR" tab in browser's developer tool ([Firefox](https://developer.mozilla.org/en-US/docs/Tools), [Chrome](https://developers.google.com/web/tools/chrome-devtools/)) to controll devices.
-You can move headset and controller device models and trigger the controller buttons with your mouse there.
+You can move headset and controller models and trigger the controller buttons with your mouse there.
 You will see that their transforms are reflected to WebXR application in immersive mode.

 ## Configuration